heibaipei/HNRD/README.md

 # HNRD
-Support the paper fo HNRD
+Support the paper for HNRD

 # Requirements